Automated Node Remediation with AutoClusters

 crusoe kubernetes autoclusters config get --project-id YOUR_PROJECT_ID --cluster-id YOUR_CLUSTER_ID

-To disable automatic remediation for a specific issue type :
+To turn remediation back off for a specific issue type:

 crusoe kubernetes autoclusters config set-remediation-override \